Master of Architecture Student Maria Pastorelli presents her final review presentation to faculty and visiting critics.

 Featured Work: Section Prospective by Portman Prize Winner, Carly Langsdorf

-Our students have the opportunity to pursue their interests in a range of topics including sustainability, urbanism, materials and building systems, digital design & fabrication, high performance buildings and design & health, among others.
-Acknowledging the transformative changes occurring in the profession of architecture, our program anticipates what practice will be in the near future and prepares our graduates to be in front of, and leaders of these changes.
-This year, the GRE will not be required for applications to the M.Arch.
+Our students have the opportunity to pursue their interests in a range of topics including sustainability, urbanism, material and building systems, digital design & fabrication, high performance buildings, design & health, and others.
+Acknowledging the transformative changes occurring in the profession of architecture, our program anticipates what practice will be in the near future and prepares our graduates to be in front of - and leaders of - these changes.

 M.Arch Tracks